zydou/arti/doc/dev/notes/key-management.md

 ## Key identities

-A key by itself is not very useful.
-In order for Arti to be able to use it, it needs to also know the _role_ of the key (i.e., what that key is supposed to be used for), among other things.
-As such, we need to store some metadata alongside each key.

-For client authorization keys, C Tor achieves this using a passwd-style format (see the `CLIENT AUTHORIZATION` section of the `tor` manpage), which stores keys and their associated metadata in the same file.
-Other keys don't have other metadata than their _role_ (i.e. "Ed25519 permanent identity key", "medium-term Ed25519 signing key", etc.), which can be unambiguously determined by looking at the path/file name of the key file (e.g. the role of `<KeyDirectory>/ed25519_master_id_private_key` is "Ed25519 permanent identity key of a relay", `<HiddenServiceDirectory>/private_key` is "the private key of the hidden service whose data is stored at `<HiddenServiceDirectory>`", etc.).

-For this reason, we introduce the concept of a "key identity" (specified for each supported key type via the `KeyIdentity` trait).
+We introduce the concept of a "key identity" (specified for each supported key type via the `KeyIdentity` trait).
 A "key identity" uniquely identifies an instance of a type of key.
 From an implementation standpoint, `KeyIdentity` implementers must specify:
 * `arti_path`: the location of the key in the Arti key store.
 This also serves as a unique identifier for a particular instance of a key.
 * `ctor_path`: the location of the key in the C Tor key store (optional).